For more information, email email@example.com.

 Organizations may apply for free Health Bucks that they can then distribute to community members as an incentive to participate in nutrition education and other health-related activities.

-Organizations can apply from mid-May through November.
+Organizations can apply beginning in mid-May.
 Qualifying organizations will receive Health Bucks starting July 1.
 Health Bucks are limited and available on a first-come, first-served basis.

 Organizations can also purchase Health Bucks.
 For more information, email firstname.lastname@example.org.